-Tell the GridFTP door explicitly which IP it should send to the pool for the data connection with the -ftpadapter-internal-interface option.
-E.g. if the pools should connect to the secondary interface of the GridFTP door host which has the IP address 10.0.1.1, the following batch file would be appropriate:
+Tell the GridFTP door explicitly which IP it should send to the pool for the data connection with the gsiftpAdapterInternalInterface property.

+E.g. if the pools should connect to the secondary interface of the GridFTP door host which has the IP address 10.0.1.1, set